igorGalchenko/address-flow/README.md

 if (checkout.shippingAddress === null) {     // No address saved in checkout
      if (defaultAddressId !== null) {             // User has default address id

-          - Get address by id
+          - Get address by id                          // Get default address
-          - Save in checkout
+          - Save in checkout                           // Save it in checkout
-          - Show address as text (1)

-     } else {  // defaultAddress === null
+          - Show address as text (1)                   // Show addr as text } else {                                     // No default address id
           if (addresses.length > 0) {                  // User has saved addresses
-               - Show address list (2)
+               - Show address list (2)                      // Show addr list
-               - Show address form (3.1) // Form hidden, 'add new address' visible } else { // User doesn't have saved addresses
+               - Show address form (3.2)                    // Hide form
+          } else {                                     // User doesn't have saved addresses
-               - Show address form (3.3) // Form visible, 'add new address' hidden }
+               - Show address form (3.1)                    // Show form
           }

-} else { // addres is present in checkout
-     - Show address as text (1)
     }
+} else {                                     // Addres is present in checkout
+     - Show address as text (1)                   // Show addr as text }

 //////////////////////////////////////
 Show address as text        Point (1)
 ///////////////////////////////////////
-     - Show shipping Notes // Shipping address only
+     - Show shipping Notes // For Shipping address only
      - Show 'Next Step' Button

      // Actions
      switch(action) {
           // Address is shown as text and user clicks on Edit button case Change:
+               ID = checkout.shippingAddress.ID = "<ID>"    // Get address ID in checkout

+               if (ID !== undefined && (ID in addresses)) { // ID is present in address list
+                    - Show address list (2)                      // Show list
+                    - Check one of the radios in the list        // Check list item
+                    - Show address form (3.2)                    // Hide form
-               if (addresses.length > 0) { // User has saved addresses
+               } else {                                     // Undefined ID or no such ID in the address list if (addresses.length > 0) {                  // User has saved addresses
-                    show address list (2)
+                         - Show address list (2)                      // Show list
                     }

-               ID = checkout.shippingAddress.ID = "<ID>" // address ID saved in checkout

-               if (ID === undefined || !(ID in addresses)) { // Undefined ID or no such ID in the address list

-                    if (addresses.length > 0) { // User has saved addresses
-                         - Show address form (3.2) // Form is visible, 'add new address' visible } else { // User doesn't have saved addresses
-                         - Show address form (3.3) // Form is visible, 'add new address' hidden }
+                    - Show address form (3.1)                    // Show form

-                    - Preset Address Form with saved values // Can be already binded ?
+                    - Preset Address Form with saved values      //TODO: Can be already binded ?

-               } else { // ID in address list
-                    - Check one of the radios in the list
-                    - Show address form (3.1) // Form is hidden, 'add new address' visible }
+               }
      });